OpenWebStack/structure/README.md

 3. Powerful "client-side middleware" via plugins
 3. Killer optimization using r.js

-The downside is that you have to use AMD syntax all over otherwise you still have globals and things get messy.
+The downside is that you have to add AMD boilerplate to all your files.
 But luckily Angular provides a great way to write code (directives, controllers, services etc) without the use of globals:

 ```js
 //add a controller to the 'app' module